Billy McKinney Player Props: Yankees vs. Royals

-Billy McKinney -- .158 average over his past 10 games -- will be in action for the New York Yankees against the Kansas City Royals, with Brady Singer on the mound, on July 22 at 1:05 PM ET.
+Billy McKinney and his .385 on-base percentage over his past 10 games (77 points higher than his season-long percentage), will be in action for the New York Yankees against the Kansas City Royals and Jordan Lyles on July 23 at 1:35 PM ET.

-He racked up three RBI (going 1-for-2 with a home run and a walk) in his last game against the Royals.
+In his last game he had a one-hit showing (1-for-2) against the Royals.

 Billy McKinney Game Info & Props vs. the Royals